Ferndale Police Department

 If you need a Ferndale police officer for any reason, call 9-1-1.
 Yes, we know this goes against everything you’ve been taught, but in Whatcom County our dispatch center has asked that we do it this way.
 They just request that you let the call receiver know right away if your call is a non-emergency or emergency call, so that they can prioritize their calls.

-Although we are not currently hiring officers, we are accepting applications for Lateral Entry patrol officer.
+We are accepting applications for Lateral Entry patrol officer.
 Send your resume to Lieutenant Matt Huffman, PO Box 1257, Ferndale WA 98248, or drop it off at the Police Department at 2220 Main Street.
+If you are qualified, you will be sent an application and further instructions.

 Entry level applicants, please go to www.publicsafetytesting.com to begin the application process.